 No annual fee.

 The information related to Amex EveryDay® Credit Card has been collected by Credit Card Insider and has not been reviewed or provided by the issuer or provider of this product.

 Like the Freedom Flex, it earns on a wide variety of purchases, only without the quarterly rotating categories.
 With this card, you’re looking at a cash back equivalent of 1%–3%, depending on what you use it for.
 The 3% will apply to dining, gas, travel, and streaming services, while the 1% will be for everything else.

 So the rewards are slightly less, but it’s also less to keep track of.
 And there’s no spending limit that reduces your earnings once you reach it.
 So, potentially, you could end up earning more with this card than the Freedom Flex, depending on how much you spend and where.
-There’s even a 0% interest APR for 12 months (then 14.49%-24.99% Variable) for both purchases and balance transfers to sweeten the pot.
+There’s even a 0% interest APR for 12 months from account opening (then 14.49%-24.99% Variable) for both purchases and balance transfers to sweeten the pot.

 The benefits are pretty similar.
 You’ll still be able to monitor one of your credit scores, but you’ll actually get a few more travel protections with this card.
 It’s a good alternative if you’re looking for a card that earns on a multitude of things, with a slight emphasis on travel.

 There are no quarterly rotating categories to keep an eye on here.
 Instead, you’ll want to take advantage of this card’s redemption and transfer options.
 You’ll be earning 5X points per dollar on Lyft, and 2X for travel and dining.
 But when you redeem through Chase Ultimate Rewards for travel you’ll get a 25% bonus, bumping up the value to 1.25 cents per point (compared to 1 cent with the Freedom Flex).